AGE: – 18th Century – more than likely earlier

 FOR PRICE PLEASE CONTACT – include number below:

-This Buddha has a metal ring on either side of the base, probably used for securing the figure in a temple or monastery.
+Metal ring on either side of the base were probably used for securing the figure in a temple or monastery.
 A hole underneath the base would indicate that there could have been some termite activity, none now, the wood has been treated and sprayed for termites as per Australian custom requirements.
 We think that the flanges may have been added later in the life of this statue.
-Frequently older statues were given new life by painting, gilding and other repairing.
+Frequently older statues were given new life by painting, gilding and other repairs.

 This statue was more than likely crafted during the early Konbaung period when the crafting of a the royal king Buddha image took on a simpler form.